Muadh-Adekunle-Monsuru/University-Notes/STA 201/Past-Papers Notes.md

 **Difference between correlation and regression:**
 Correlation quantifies the strength of the linear relationship between a pair of variables, whereas regression expresses the relationship in the form of an equation.

+**One and Two tailed test**

+In a one-tailed test, the alternative hypothesis specifies the direction of the effect.
+For example, if we are testing the effect of a new drug on blood pressure, the alternative hypothesis might be that the drug will lower blood pressure, but not that it will increase blood pressure.
+This would be a one-tailed test because we are only interested in the direction of the effect that is specified in the alternative hypothesis.

+In a two-tailed test, the alternative hypothesis does not specify the direction of the effect.
+Instead, it only states that the effect is different from the null hypothesis.
+For example, in the drug example above, the alternative hypothesis might be that the drug will have any effect on blood pressure (either increase or decrease).
+This would be a two-tailed test because the alternative hypothesis does not specify the direction of the effect.

+In general, one-tailed tests are more powerful than two-tailed tests, but they are also more specific.
+If you have a strong prediction about the direction of the effect, a one-tailed test might be appropriate.
+If you are simply testing for the presence of an effect without any specific prediction about the direction, a two-tailed test might be more appropriate.